Programs and Services

 Serving Gifted Students at All Grade Levels

-In grades 1- 3, students who are informally identified are clustered.
-In grades 4-6, formally identified gifted students are clustered.
-The clusters typically include 4-8 high ability or gifted students within a classroom of students with varying ability levels.
-Besides addressing their intellectual needs, these clusters also help gifted students meet their social and emotional needs as they work with their clustered classmates.
+Informally in grades 1-3, and formally in grades 4-6, gifted students are intentionally grouped together in classrooms.
+These gifted groups typically include 4-8 gifted students within a classroom of students with varying ability levels.
+Besides addressing their intellectual needs, this intentional grouping also helps gifted students meet their social and emotional needs as they work with their academic or intellectual peers.

 Each of the district's elementary schools has a lead teacher for the GATE program who coordinates building enrichment opportunities and staff training.
 The lead teacher also organizes differentiated materials for classroom teachers to use with students during the school day.